reevet13/260Startup/README.md

 Backend service endpoints - Endpoint for the quiz question answer.
 Frontend calls service endpoints - I did this using the fetch function.

+### DB Deliverable
+For this deliverable I stored the quiz scores in the database
+MongoDB Atlas database created - done!
+Endpoints for data - My stubbed out endpoints now process the data and send it to Mongo.
+Stores data in MongoDB - done!

 **Rough Imaging**